 I. Fraud, Waste and Abuse Hotlines

 The Office is committed to ensuring that individuals can confidentially report suspected wrongdoing in the use of public funds or assets.
-Individuals therefore can report suspected misconduct to the Office in person or by telephone, U.S. mail, email or facsimile (collectively, “hotlines”).
+Individuals therefore can report suspected misconduct to the Office in person or by telephone, U.S. mail, email, through the Office’s online form or facsimile (collectively, “hotlines”).
 All complaints to the Office’s hotlines are treated confidentially, and individuals can choose to submit a complaint anonymously.

 The Office evaluates each complaint to determine whether it falls within the Office’s jurisdiction and whether it warrants action.
 Some complaints lead to extensive investigations, some are referred to other agencies and others are closed if a preliminary inquiry fails to substantiate the allegations.

-The Office received 5,605 hotline complaints between January 1, 2013, and December 31, 2018.
-The volume of complaints has grown by 141% in six years.
-In 2018 alone, the Office received and responded to 1,422 complaints.
-The main fraud hotline received 1,124 complaints while the ISAU hotlines received 298 complaints.
+The Office received 6,985 hotline complaints between January 1, 2013 and December 31, 2019.
+The volume of complaints has grown by 134% in seven years.
+In 2019 alone, the Office received and responded to 1,380 complaints.
+The main fraud hotline received 1,173 complaints while the ISAU hotlines received 207 complaints.

 II.
 Chapter 30B Hotline